BankAdvisor – UK Digital Bank Comparisons

 ⚠️ Cons

-• Cash deposits cost £1 per deposit (via PayPoint)
+• Cash deposits cost £1 per deposit (via PayPoint at Post Office)

-• International money transfers not as competitive as Wise/Revolut
+• International money transfers not as competitive as Wise or Revolut

-• Some premium features require Plus or Premium subscription
+• Some premium features require Plus, Premium, or Max subscription

 • No physical branches for in-person banking

-• No credit card offering (debit card only)
+• No credit card offering (debit card only, though reportedly in development)

 Compare Monzo with other digital banks